williamleiby/front-end-template/README.md

 i use sass when writing my styling attributes, then have partials for each section / group i'm working on @import'd into one large 'styles.scss' file in the 'styles' folder.

-from there, i have my 'styles.scss' file output to be compiled into the 'styles' folder in 'dist'. the result will be one (yes,one.) 'styles-dist.css'.
+from there, i have my 'styles.scss' file output to be compiled into the 'styles' folder in 'dist'. the result will be one (yes, one.) 'styles-dist.css'.

 i also create a source map (this option is given in codekit) with the same output so dev tools aren't as much of a nightmare as they sometimes can be.